harshagn/devel/README.md

 * `sjt.frq` can now handle character vectors (string variables), see parameter `removeStringVectors`.

 #### General
-* Removed extracted single functions from other packages and added imports for those functions. sjPlot now also imports "psych" and "cluster" package.
+* Removed extracted single functions from other packages and added imports for those functions. sjPlot now imports `psych` and suggests `cluster` package.
 * Removed packages `cluster`, `coin`, `lsmeans` and `lmtest` from required imports and moved them to suggested packages.

 #### Bug fixes
-* Parameter "theme" was ignored in "sjp.scatter" - fixed.
+* Parameter `theme` was ignored in `sjp.scatter` - fixed.

 ### References and documentation